 (b) The installation commander will designate an enclosed area on the installation that can be secured by lock and key for an impound lot to be used by the military or civilian wrecker service.
-An approved impoundment area belonging to the contracted wrecker service may also be used provided the area assures adequate accountability and security of towed vehicles.
+An approved impoundment area belonging to the contracted wrecker service may also be used provided the Start Printed Page 79009area assures adequate accountability and security of towed vehicles.
 One set of keys to the enclosed area will be maintained by the installation law enforcement officer or designated individual.

 (c) Temporary impoundment and towing of POVs for violations of the installation traffic code or involvement in criminal activities will be accomplished under the direct supervision of law enforcement personnel.

 (a) Unattended POVs.
 (1) DD Form 2504 (Abandoned Vehicle Notice) will be conspicuously placed on POVs considered unattended.
 This action will be documented by an entry in the installation law enforcement desk journal or blotter.

 (2) The owner will be allowed three days from the date the POV is tagged to remove the vehicle before impoundment action is initiated.
 If the vehicle has not been removed after three days, it will be removed by the installation towing service or the contracted wrecker service.
 If a contracted wrecker service is used, a DD Form 2505 (Abandoned Vehicle Removal Authorization) will be completed and issued to the contractor by the installation law enforcement office.

 (3) After the vehicle has been removed, the installation law enforcement officer or the contractor will complete DD Form 2506 (Vehicle Impoundment Report) as a record of the actions taken.

 (i) An inventory listing personal property will be done to protect the owner, law enforcement personnel, the contractor, and the commander.